EpsOmega/KOHA_Generator/README.md

 Place the 3 files index.html, info.png and create_html_js.php inside of the opac2files folder

-Copy a opacconfig file to opac2files so you know have 4 files in opac2files folder.
+Copy a opacconfig file to opac2files so you now have 4 files in opac2files folder.
 Name this opaconfig file something like opac5.json

 I am using the 5 for opac JSON file because I could have others here as well from earlier or later.